-I am Economist at the University of Oxford, affiliated with the Refugee Studies Centre (RSC), the Oxford Department of International Development (ODID), the Centre for the Study of African Economies (CSAE), the deparment of economics, and St Antony’s College.
-Please find my CV here.
+I am the Lead Economist of the Refugee Economies Programme at the University of Oxford, affiliated with the Refugee Studies Centre (RSC), the Oxford Department of International Development (ODID), the Centre for the Study of African Economies (CSAE), and the department of economics.

 Cash Transfers and Migration: Theory and Evidence from a Randomized Controlled Trial, with Jules Gazeaud and Eric Mvukiyehe

 Review of Economics and Statistics, forthcoming (ungated working paper here)

 Empowering Refugees through Cash and Agriculture: A Regression Discontinuity Design

 Journal of Development Economics (2021), 102614 (ungated working paper here)